-Treatment of Slipped Disc at Welling Homeopathy involves a specially developed treatment protocol which includes customized homeopathic medicines for complete painless recovery.
+Treatment of Slipped Disc at Welling Homeopathy involves painless and permanent cure through our specially developed treatment protocol which includes customized homeopathic medicines.

 It is also commonly known as prolapsed intervertebral disc or slipped disc.